Where Do Bed Bugs Come From?

 The U.S. cities with the most frequent recorded outbreaks are: New York City, Baltimore, Chicago and Cleveland.
 The states with the worst record for infestations are: New York, California, Florida, Ohio, New Jersey and Maryland.

-Bed bugs are very difficult to eradicate, especially the eggs, so first it’s important to try and prevent an infestation in the first place.
-Follow the steps in this detailed guide.
+Bed bugs are very difficult to eradicate, especially the eggs, so first it’s important to try and prevent a bed bug infestation in the first place.
 But once they’re established, they breed rapidly.
 An adult will lay around 250 eggs in their life cycle and they only take 6 to 10 days to hatch.